priyanshee1604/foundation/udm/beginner/product-category-explained.md

 <ProductCategoryMember productCategoryId="PROMOTIONS" productId="9000" fromDate="2001-05-13 12:00:00.0" sequenceNum="2"/>
 ```

-Additional Notes
+**Additional Notes**

-Sequence number in Product Category Member and Product Category Rollup depicts the order in which the products and categories will be respectively displayed in the Promotions Category section.
+* Sequence number in Product Category Member and Product Category Rollup depicts the order in which the products and categories will be respectively displayed in the Promotions Category section.

+**Best Practice**
-Best Practice: Set the Product Category Members if page will show the products
+* Set the Product Category Members if page will show the products
-Best Practice: Set Category Rollups if the page will show the categories.
+* Set Category Rollups if the page will show the categories.
-In general it is about setting the Product Category Members.
+* In general it is about setting the Product Category Members.

 ### Most Popular Category
+**Purpose**
-Purpose: The purpose of this category is to list the most popular products available on the e-commerce site.
-The prod catalog category type for Most Popular Category is PCCT_MOST_POPULAR and only one category of such type exists for a catalog.
+* The purpose of this category is to list the most popular products available on the e-commerce site.
+* The prod catalog category type for Most Popular Category is PCCT_MOST_POPULAR and only one category of such type exists for a catalog.

+**Description**
-Description: Most Popular Category usually contain products within it, but it can also hold the list of most popular categories which will in turn display the most popular products within them.
+* Most Popular Category usually contain products within it, but it can also hold the list of most popular categories which will in turn display the most popular products within them.

+**Category Type**
-Category Type: CATALOG_CATEGORY
+* CATALOG_CATEGORY

 API Support
 To Do